sysdiglabs/terraform-google-secure-for-cloud/README.md

   <p>The requested URL <code>/apis/serving.knative.dev/v1/namespaces/****/services</code> was not found on this server.  <ins>That’s all we know.</ins>
 ```
 A: This error is given by the Terraform GCP provider when an invalid region is used.
-<br/>S: Use one of the available regions https://cloud.google.com/compute/docs/regions-zones/#available
+<br/>S: Use one of the available [GCP regions](https://cloud.google.com/compute/docs/regions-zones/#available.
+Do not confuse required `region` with GCP location or zone.
+[Identifying a region or zone](https://cloud.google.com/compute/docs/regions-zones/#identifying_a_region_or_zone)

 ### Q: Error  because it cannot resolve the address below, "https://-run.googleapis.com/apis/serving.knative.dev"
 A: GCP region was not provided in the provider block